Last updated July 6th, 2023.

-Generally unexplored, and certainly undervalued, multinational firms including Samsung and Nike and have just recently started investing in Cambodia themselves.
+Generally unexplored, multinational firms like Samsung and 7-Eleven have just recently started investing in Cambodia themselves.

-Likewise, foreign investors are entering Cambodia’s property market where city-center apartments in the nation’s capital of Phnom Penh are sometimes priced at only US$1,000 per square meter.
-Foreigners can own real estate in Cambodia on a freehold basis.
+Meanwhile, foreign investors are entering Cambodia’s property market where city-center units in the nation’s capital are priced at only US$1,000 per square meter – although this range is getting harder.

-Many international investors are buying stocks and property in more prominent destinations such as Thailand, thinking they’ve successfully diversified abroad.
-These people are missing better opportunities right next door in Cambodia though.
+Many international investors are buying stocks and property in emerging markets such such as Thailand, thinking they’ve successfully diversified abroad.
+They’re missing better opportunities right next door in Cambodia though.

 Don’t get us wrong: Thailand is a great country and it’s not impossible to make money on stocks or real estate there.
 But its annual GDP growth rate is among Southeast Asia’s weakest.

 We’re talking about average GDP growth barely higher than in the United States over the past decade… and slower than Malaysia, its slightly-more-developed neighbor.